balasaravanan-dev/DL-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+The objective is to develop a Deep Learning model that can automatically identify and classify Named Entities (such as names of people, locations, organizations, etc.) within a given sentence.
+By using a Bidirectional LSTM (BiLSTM), the model learns to understand the context of a word based on both the words that come before it and the words that come after it.

 ## DESIGN STEPS